TlhogiManye/BitcointWalletApp/README.md

 Special thanks to all contributors and resources that influenced the development of the Bitcoin Wallet App.
 Collaborative efforts and shared knowledge have contributed to the success of the project.

-For detailed information on the app's architecture, principles, and security measures, refer to the full [Documentation](documentation.md).
+For detailed information on the app's architecture, principles, and security measures, refer to the the documentation
 ---

 ### Documentation Summary: